Al-B-code/backend_chatroom/README.md

 |           PATCH            | /users/{id}          | Update a specific user by id              |
 |           PATCH            | /messages/{messageid}          | Allow users to react to a message
 |           DELETE            | /users/{id}         | Delete a user by id                    |

-## 7. Presentation Outline

-Our presentation on our GitHub project repo includes the following:

-- Introduction to the Project Idea 🧠
-- The Planning 🗒️
-- Our README.md
-- Demo
-- Proud Code
-- Challenges
-- Possible Future Developments
-- Q&A